javanibble/docker-cheat-sheet/docker-command-cheatsheet.md

 * [Command-line Reference](#command-line-reference)

 ## Overview
+<img
+  src="https://docs.docker.com/engine/images/architecture.svg"
+  width="400"
+  align="right"
+/>
 Docker uses a client-server architecture, since the docker client and docker daemon are separate binaries.
 The client communicates with the daemon via a REST API for example Unix Sockets.
 The docker client can connect to several docker daemons.
+* The docker client (`docker`) is used by the user to interact with docker, and sends the commands to the docker daemon.
 * The docker daemon (`dockerd`) is the persistent process that manages docker objects like containers, images, volumes, etc..
-* The docker client (`docker`) is used by the user to interact with docker, and sends the commands to the docker daemon.
 * The docker registry stores docker images.
 The docker hub is a public registry and is used by docker by default to look for images.

-<img
-  src="https://docs.docker.com/engine/images/architecture.svg"
-  width="400"
-  align="center"
-/>

 **Docker Objects**
 * A *docker image* is a read-only template with instructions for creating a *docker container*.
 An image can be based on another image.
 Use a *Dockerfile* to build your own image.Each instruction in a Dockerfile creates a layer in the image.